-In each case behaviour under the Flintshire Standards will be judged objectively.
+In each case behaviour under the Flintshire Standard will be judged objectively.
 That is to say, it will be judged based on what a reasonable person knowing all the facts would conclude from observing the behaviour.

 Freedom of speech, particularly political expression is important within a democratic society.
-In exercising the right to free speech and when acting on Council business, the following standards are expected of Flintshire County Council members-are expected to:-
+In exercising the right to free speech and when acting on Council business, the following standards are expected of Flintshire County Council members:-